-Net Asset Classes - The School is required to report information regarding its financial position and activities according to three classes of net assets: unrestricted, temporarily restricted, and permanently restricted.
+Net Asset Classes

+The School is required to report information regarding its financial position and activities according to three classes of net assets: unrestricted, temporarily restricted, and permanently restricted.
 Net assets of the School are defined as:

+Unrestricted

+All resources over which the governing board has discretionary control to use in carrying on the general operations of the School.

+Temporarily Restricted

+These net assets are restricted by donors to be used for specific purposes.
+The School has no temporarily restricted net assets at June 30, 2018.

+Permanently Restricted

-- Unrestricted: All resources over which the governing board has discretionary control to use in carrying on the general operations of the School. - Temporarily restricted: These net assets are restricted by donors to be used for specific purposes.
-The School does not currently have any temporarily restricted net assets. - Permanently restricted: These net assets are permanently restricted by donors and cannot be used by the School.
-The School does not currently have any permanently restricted net assets.
+These net assets are permanently restricted by donors and cannot be used by the School.
+The School does not have permanently restricted net assets at June 30, 2018.

+Accounts Receivable

-Receivables - Accounts receivable primarily represent amounts due from federal and state governments as of June 30, 2017.
-Management believes that all receivables are fully collectible, therefore no provisions for uncollectible accounts were recorded.
+Accounts receivable primarily represent amounts due from federal and state governments as of June 30, 2018.
+Management believes that all receivables are fully collectible; therefore, no provisions for uncollectible accounts were recorded.